needle-mirror/com.unity.timeline/Documentation~/index.md

 The [Using Timeline section](wf_about.md) shows how to create Timeline Assets and Timeline instances, record basic animation, animate humanoids, and use other Timeline features.

+The [Samples section](smpl_about.md) includes a description of the samples offered by the Timeline package.

 # Installing Timeline

 Timeline is a Package and is installed through the Packages window in Unity.
 Consult the [Packages window documentation](https://docs.unity3d.com/Manual/upm-ui.html) for more information.

 # Technical details

 ## Requirements

 This version of Timeline is compatible with the following versions of the Unity Editor: